Florida’s Turnpike Enterprise (FTE), SR 570/Polk Parkway at Braddock Road, Polk County, FL

 |Client||Florida’s Turnpike Enterprise (FTE)|

-Protean is also responsible for the design and preparation of an Existing Roadway Conditions Assessment Report (ERCAR) for SR 570 (Polk Parkway) from MP 17.1 to 18.0 and MP 22.0 to 24.38, which includes all ramps for the interchanges at US 92 (MP 17), Pace Road (MP 23), and I-4 (MP 24).
-The ERCAR includes a detailed analysis of the existing conditions with respect to design standards and safety of the roadway, bridges, drainage, signs, and miscellaneous project components.
+Additionally, Protean was responsible for the design and preparation of an Existing Roadway Conditions Assessment Report (ERCAR) for SR 570 (Polk Parkway) from MP 17.1 to 18.0 and MP 22.0 to 24.38, which included all ramps for the interchanges at US 92 (MP 17), Pace Road (MP 23), and I-4 (MP 24).
+The ERCAR included a detailed analysis of the existing conditions with respect to design standards and safety of the roadway, bridges, drainage, signs, and miscellaneous project components.
 The ERCAR documented deficiencies, recommended solutions, and identified associated costs.

-The project includes furnishing a full 3D corridor model utilizing the FDOTSS4 workspace.
+The project included furnishing a full 3D corridor model utilizing the FDOTSS4 workspace.

 Protean also supported the Turnpike in the preparation of the PD&E as the lead design firm for the proposed Polk Parkway interchange at Braddock Road and the widening of Braddock Road from two to four lanes.
 The project limits included all ramps for the following interchanges: US 92 (MP 17), Pace Road (MP 23) and SR 400/I-4 (MP 24).
 Protean developed four fully directional interchange concepts; 1.
 Dogbone (roundabout) interchange, 2.
 Tight Diamond interchange, 3.
 Partial Cloverleaf interchange, and 4.
 Wide Diamond interchange.
 Three concepts for the Braddock Road widening were also developed involving a north, south, and centered widening design.